sage-org/sage-org.github.io/index.md

 # What is the exact role of the Smart Client?

 The fundamental role of the smart client is just to resend a suspended query to the server to continue the execution until the query terminates.
-The preemptable server implements a part of SPARQL query language, mainly because all SPARQL operators cannot be suspended and resumed in quasi-constant time.
+The preemptable server implements some operators of  SPARQL query language, mainly because all SPARQL operators cannot be suspended and resumed in quasi-constant time.
 For example, interrupting an 'ORDER BY' operator supposes to save the state of all results of the query and is O(size(results)).
-Consequently, some operators of the SPARQL querylanguage are moved to the smart client side.
+Consequently, some operators of the SPARQL query language are moved to the smart client side.
 SPARQL operators are divided into two categories:
 * one-mapping operators, i.e.,  operators that can be suspended and resumed in quasi constant time.
-This incudes triple pattern selection with filters, joins (index-loop join and merge join opertors), Union, projections.
+This includes triple pattern selection with filters, joins (index-loop join and merge join operators), Union, projections.
-* Full-mappings operators, i.e.,  operators that require materlization of results and consequently have serialization time proportional to the size of materialization.
+* Full-mappings operators, i.e.,  operators that require materialization of results and consequently have serialization time proportional to the size of materialization.
 This includes OPTIONAL, GROUP BY and Aggregation functions.

 One-mapping SPARQL operators are natively implemented in the server.
 Full-mapping SPARQL operators are processed in the smart client.
 This is resumed in the following figure:

 ![smart client](lcls.png){:height="30%" width="30%"}

 Consequently, a query that includes full mapping operators is processed by sending one-mapping operators to the server with web preemption and the rest of query processing is managed within the smart client.
-For example in the following query:
+For example, in the following query:

 ![smart client](optional.png)